PA-RISC Processors

 - Ten functional units: 2 integer ALUs, 2 shift/merge units, 2 complete load/store pipelines, 2 Floating Point multiply/accumulate units, 2 Floating Point divide/square root units

-- Supports up to 16 TB of physically addressable memory (44-bit physical addresses)
+- Memory up to 16 TB supported with 44-bit physical addresses

 - Bi-endian support